vpapenko/ColorPicker/README.md

 - iOs: Comming soon.

 # How to use
+See TestApp for example.
 Add this package both to Xamarin and platform-specific projects.
-Add color picker to as any other Xamarin Forms control.
+Add color picker as any other Xamarin Forms control.

 ### Useful properties: